Unity-Technologies/articulations-robot-demo/README.md

 All manual control is handled through the scripts on the `ManualInput` object.
 To disable manual input, just uncheck this object in the Hierarchy window.

+You can learn more about how this robot was built with articulations by following our guide [here](docs/Building-With-Articulations).

 ## Robotiq Hand-E Gripper